outdreamer/build-a-cure-1/docs/problem_solving_matching.md

     - subset of traverse with a combination of Concept Paths & Structure Paths

-    - derive required conceptual path, and find matching structural path
+    - derive required conceptual path (rather than iterating), and lookup matching structural path

     - this method is for when you have conceptual rules derived, and you know what concept you're aiming at (like justice), and you want to find the relevant concepts to use to get to the target concept, in your problem space context